From Lincoln-Petersen to the Cormack-Jolly-Seber Model

 Read each row as a story.
 Animal 1 was detected on occasions 1, 2, and 4, but not 3.
 Animal 2 was detected on 1, 3, and 4, but not 2.
 And so on.

-Now, for each 0 in this table, ask yourself the question from the previous page: is this animal alive and missed, or is it dead?
-The capture history does not tell you directly.
-But the pattern across multiple occasions does contain that information, and that is what the CJS model extracts.
+Now, for every 0 in that table, ask yourself the question from the last page: is this animal alive and just missed, or is it dead?
+A single zero can’t tell you.
+But the pattern of detections across all the occasions does carry that information, and digging it out is exactly what CJS is for.

 Code